oscarstvz/oscar_estevez_fork/README.md

 On this template the Customer can Register an account then manage the balance by Deposits, Withdrawls and Transfers.
 A set of use cases is used to describe software.
 Following the Customer primary actor on the left side, in the middle the Virtual Wallet system and the secondary actors on the right side

 ## Design Patterns
 The following design patterns will help us continue to implement use cases consistently.
-We have implemented examples of all of them in the template-microservices-api-rest project.

 ### Controller and Command Pattern
 In a Command-based architecture, Controllers receive Requests and send commands to perform some operationnd we a have separate handler of command that makes the separation of concern and improves the single responsibility as well.